 4. It contributes to job creation, for example, renovation and construction work, tourism, small businesses, the service sector.

 5. And as a result, the money stays in the community!

 6. Historic buildings and districts help to stabilize and support property values.
 Study after study has shown that historic residential districts increase property values of all residences within the community, not just the historic homes.

 7. Historic preservation improves “livability.”
 Historic districts are an essential component of making a city attractive.
 The livability of a city attracts new people, new talent, and new businesses.

 8. It is the original green movement.
-All of the materials, labor, and energy used to construct an older building have already been used.
-And many old buildings, because of how they were designed, use less operating energy, and can take advantage of passive energy.
+All of the materials, labor and energy used to construct an older building have already been used.
+And many old buildings because of how they were designed use less operating energy and/or can take advantage of passive energy.
 Preservation saves not just the past but also the future.

-9. Old buildings are often works of art - they bring beauty to a community; in many cases, through artisan skills that no longer exist.
+9. Historic preservation brings beauty to a community.
+Old buildings are very often works of art, showcasing artisan skills that no longer exist.

-10. Historic preservation educates us – historic structures and places tell us about our past.
-There are lessons to be learned from the geography of a battlefield, the physical location of a building, the building materials and ornate quality (or not) of an old home, servants’ quarters (or not), the hitching post out front…they all tell us how our forbearers lived and died.
+10. Historic preservation educates us.
+Historic structures and places tell us about our past.
+There are lessons to be learned from the geography of a battlefield, the physical location of a building, the materials and ornate workmanship of an old home, servants’ quarters, the hitching post out front…they all have a story to tell.